VR-25/acc/README.md

 Tips

   Commands can be chained for extended functionality.
-Note that accd must be stopped first.
-    e.g., acc -D stop && acc -e 30m && acc -d 6h && acc -e 85 && accd (recharge for 30 minutes, halt charging for 6 hours, recharge to 85% capacity and restart daemon)
+    e.g., acc -e 30m && acc -d 6h && acc -e 85 && accd (recharge for 30 minutes, halt charging for 6 hours, recharge to 85% capacity and restart daemon)

   Pause and resume capacities can also be set with acc <pause%> <resume%>.
     e.g., acc 85 80